What is a CERTIFIED PROFESSIONAL MIDWIFE (CPM)?

 We will schedule a home visit at 36 weeks to meet your birth companions and to go over details of your birth.
 We typically spend an hour together at our prenatal appointments.
 During a prenatal, we check your vital signs and the baby’s size, position, heart rate and we will discuss any physical and emotional issues that arise.
 We provide routine prenatal lab work if needed.
 We will also offer you information, resources and support on how to nurture yourself through pregnancy and beyond.
 Boston Community Midwifery believes that a nurtured and well-nourished mother is the best assurance of a healthy baby and birth.

-At your birth you will be assisted by Tara Kenny, another certified professional midwife and possibly an apprentice training with us.
+At your birth you will be assisted by Tara Kenny, and Audra Karp, and an apprentice training with us.
 We work as a team, where each assists and contributes.
-We will make every attempt to introduce anyone who will be present at your birth ahead of time.
 This kind of teamwork allows for empowered, personalized care.
 We also will work with you and your insurance provider through our billing service to include some or all reimbursement for your care.

 Postpartum Visit Schedule: